Uphill Running Knee Pain

-I am seeing a lot of unstructured hill type sessions being done too close to competitions especially in the Philippines.
-In Australia, coaches do up hill running but with a lot of protocols in place.
-I have included a peer review article regarding the dangers of up hill running on knees if not done correctly.
+I see many unstructured hill-type sessions being done too close to competitions, especially in the Philippines.
+In Australia, coaches do uphill running but with a lot of protocols in place.
+I have included a peer review article regarding the dangers of uphill running on knees if not done correctly.

 Optimal inclines and distances

 Use of softer surfaces such as Grass Hills instead of Hard road surfaces.

 And as a result, athletes are getting knee injuries as opposed to downhill running.